GfSE/SpecIF-Pages/index.md

 In the field of Systems Engineering (SE) a multitude of methods is being used with benefit every day; for example requirements mana­gement, modelling of system structure and behavior with UML/SysML or simulation with Modelica and other languages.
 There is infor­mation from various sources and in different formats, all providing valuable input for system design and development [3].

 In practice, it is difficult or even impossible with acceptable effort to join the information and to put it in relation.
-Information from diffe­rent sources ("silos") is often inconsistent, because it is main­tained by different organi­zations with their own background and purpose.
-Popular modelling standards such as UML/SysML are notations, but leave semantic inter­pretation to tool-makers or users.
+Information from diffe­rent sources ("silos") is often inconsistent, because it is main­tained by different organizations with their own background and purpose.
+Popular modelling standards such as UML/SysML are notations, but leave semantic interpretation to tool-makers or users.
 For data (model) exchange there are several standards with respect to syntax, but very few which address the semantics as well.

 The Specification Integration Facility (SpecIF) shall support the change from document-centric to artefact-centric colla­boration, which is a generally accepted goal in the domains of systems engineering and product lifecycle management (PLM).
 SpecIF defines a language for describing system models with attention to both syntax and semantics.
 By creating a common context for graphical and textual content, an understanding (beyond mere communi­cation) is achieved on a logical level.
 Existing technical formats and protocols such as ReqIF or RDF are adopted to take advantage of existing IT infra­structure.

 The motivation is also discussed in an interview <a href="https://www.se-trends.de/systemmodelle-zusammen-fuehren-mit-specif/" target="_blank">Systemmodelle zusammen führen mit SpecIF</a> on _System Engineering Trends_.
 The interview was conducted in July 2016, but is just as relevant today as it was then.

 # Goals